Diodes-Delight/www/content/docs/piunora/getting-started.md

 If you do not trust our binaries you can still [compile from source](https://github.com/raspberrypi/usbboot), it is not very complicated if you used `cmake` before.
 We will try to work on a more beginner friendly solution for the future.

-If you are on Linux and have trouble with the binary built with Ubuntu 20.04 you can also [build `rpiboot` yourself](https://github.com/raspberrypi/usbboot). libusb should be installed either way.
-On Ubuntu you can install it with `sudo apt install libusb-1.0-0-dev`
+If you are on Linux the best way is to [build `rpiboot` yourself](https://github.com/raspberrypi/usbboot).

 __Connecting Piunora to your PC and mount the eMMC__